How to Improve Your Sex Life Tonight

 - "I want us to experiment with different positions in bed, rather than the same position we always use."

 - "I wanted to tell you that I would like more foreplay when we are sexual before we have intercourse."

 Really asking for what you want is a huge step towards having a better and more fulfilling sexual relationship.
 Remember, couples that have great sex do so because they have talked about it.
 Great sex ends up happening when you ask for what you want, because it’s a more fulfilling experience.

 3. Let go.

 Letting go of inhibitions is a great way to make your sex better.
 This could mean trying to relax more during intimacy.
 It could mean letting go of ideas about "the way sex is supposed to look."
-It could be trying a new kind of foreplay you haven't experimented with or haven't done with your partner in a long time.
-Letting go could also mean that you experiment with having sex with a different script, such as kissing then intercourse then foreplay.
-Maybe letting go is trying a new position, or discovering how your partner self-pleasures, which can actually be a great way to find out how they like to be touched.
+It could be trying a new kind of foreplay you haven't experimented with or haven't done in a long time.
+Letting go could also mean that you experiment with having sex with a different script, such as kissing, then intercourse, and then foreplay.
+Maybe letting go is trying a new position or discovering how your partner self-pleasures—which can also be a great way to find out how they like to be touched.
 Letting your inhibitions go with your partner can be a wonderful way to connect, build intimacy, and strengthen your relationship.